BainbridgeArtisanResourceNetwork/How-Tos/Filaments for 3D Printing.md

   - [Prusa3D](https://www.prusa3d.com)
     - many standard and specialty filaments
     - most filaments have standard profiles in PrusaSlicer
-    - ship from EU so compare with Printed Solid
+    - ships from EU so compare with Printed Solid

   - [Push Plastics](https://www.pushplastic.com/)
     - 98A TPU